How Do We Prove the Existence of God?

 [4] Therefore, "The Universe" requires a cause.

 If "The Universe" is contingent, then as we had defined, it is in need of an explanation/cause.
+And the Universe is contingent, so therefore it requires a cause.

 [5] The cause of the Universe is either contingent or Necessary-in-itself.